cleverage/play2-elasticsearch/README.md

 play.Project.playScalaSettings

-// Uncommentdd this line if you use a snapshot version
+// Uncomment this line if you use a snapshot version
 // resolvers +=   "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"
 ```